 It looks like other provinces are following British Columbia and Ontario’s lead, and following with legislative changes to allow email notices for mandatory initial collection letters.

+The new law, originally introduced in 2012 (?!) has finally passed.
 It was proposed as Bill 107 under the name “Debt Collection and Management Reform (2012) Act”, and it comes into effect May 1st, 2021.
 The final act isn’t available in PDF form, but here’s the proposed wording that will come into force.

-he Proposed Act Changes: https://nslegislature.ca/legc/bills/61st_4th/1st_read/b107.htm
+The Proposed Act Changes: https://nslegislature.ca/legc/bills/61st_4th/1st_read/b107.htm

 The Updated Regulations: https://www.novascotia.ca/just/regulations/regs/2021-005%5bA%5d-CA-Collection_and_Debt_Management_Agencies.pdf